 Yes, you read that right, strength training for the youth, aka kids.
-It offers numerous benefits to them and is a great idea for any kid who wants to feel better and look better.
+Workouts for teenage girls as well as teenage boys offers numerous benefits to them and is a great idea for any kid who wants to feel better and look better.
 It can also set them on a lifetime path of training, which will lead to better fitness and health.

 The main reason why I chose to delve into this topic because, as a dad, it affects me personally.
 I’ve managed to get my 11-year-old son into weight training.
 And he’s been enjoying both the exercises themselves and their benefits so far!